 Broccoli ideally needs full sun to grow large, wide broccoli heads.
 However, we eat broccoli all winter long and they get two hours of sun a day, maximum.
 How?

-Well, the broccoli seedlings are started off in late summer so by the time the winter comes and the sun has dropped dramatically, the broccoli is already a decent size.
+Well, the broccoli seedlings are started off in early summer so by the time the winter comes and the sun has dropped dramatically, the broccoli is already a decent size.
 The heads won’t be as round and wide as a full sun broccoli and they’ll grow on much taller stalks as they’re searching for sun.

 They’re still delicious though.
 Once the main head has been harvested the plant will continue to send out mini side shoots.
 The stalk and leaves are also edible and delicious which is why broccoli earns the number 1 spot in my shady garden.